Jack Monroe: David Cameron's dead son

+Authenticity

-In May 2022, Member of Parliament for Ashfield, Lee Anderson stated that Monroe was "taking money off some of the most vulnerable people in society and making an absolute fortune [off] the back of people".
+Monroe has been described as an "austerity celebrity".
+In May 2022, Lee Anderson, MP for Ashfield, stated that Monroe was "taking money off some of the most vulnerable people in society and making an absolute fortune [off] the back of people".
 In response, Monroe indicated that she intended to sue Anderson for libel.

-In a January 2023 interview with Simon Hattenstone in The Guardian, Monroe acknowledged that she had recklessly spent money given by backers; she claimed "I’d go online absolutely shitfaced and buy nice furniture.”
-Hattenstone wrote "The guru of thriftiness was chucking away tens of thousands of pounds, given to her by the public to support her work, on items she didn’t even want, let alone need", noting that she didn't deny she'd "abused the goodwill of well-meaning backers".
+In a January 2023 interview with Simon Hattenstone in The Guardian, Monroe acknowledged that she had recklessly spent money given by backers; she said: "I'd go online absolutely shitfaced and buy nice furniture."
+Hattenstone wrote: "The guru of thriftiness was chucking away tens of thousands of pounds, given to her by the public to support her work, on items she didn't even want, let alone need", stating that she didn't deny she'd "abused the goodwill of well-meaning backers".

-Writing for Pink News in September 2022, Lily Wakefield noted that Monroe has "faced accusations of inventing experiences of living in poverty", while in October 2022 Killian Fox noted in The Guardian that "critics claim that she makes herself out to be poorer than she actually is".
-In January 2023, Kathleen Stock (writing for UnHerd) stated that Monroe was "wedded to a narrative of personal struggle and sudden dramatic changes of fortune, for better or worse" with an "inability to keep a story straight about whether she’s really a downtrodden victim of a cruel system or rather #winningatlife", which had given rise to "an army of determined internet sleuths" and "a multi-headed hydra of critics on Twitter".
+Writing for Pink News in September 2022, Lily Wakefield said that Monroe has "faced accusations of inventing experiences of living in poverty", while in October 2022 Killian Fox said in The Guardian that "critics claim that she makes herself out to be poorer than she actually is".
+In January 2023, Kathleen Stock (writing for UnHerd) stated that Monroe was "wedded to a narrative of personal struggle and sudden dramatic changes of fortune, for better or worse" with an "inability to keep a story straight about whether she's really a downtrodden victim of a cruel system or rather #winningatlife", which had given rise to "an army of determined internet sleuths" and "a multi-headed hydra of critics on Twitter".

+Awards and honours

+The University of Essex announced in May 2015 that it would be awarding Monroe an honorary degree.

+In 2015, Monroe won the Women of the Future Award in the media category.
+Monroe was "surprised", saying "I'm not sure I'll even be a woman in the future".
+The award was won after Monroe came out as non-binary, which created some controversy.
+Writing in The Guardian in 2015 she said, "Because of my trans identity, I'm attacked for accepting a real woman's award."